TechnoJo4/luadaul/README.md

 A language that compiles to Lua bytecode.

-Warning: The compiler depends on LuaJIT, but the emitted bytecode is Lua 5.1 bytecode, which is imcompatible with LuaJIT.
+Some examples are available in the `examples` directory.

-Current State: Lots of TODOs (and not enough of other kinds of comments), missing important features, spaghetti, and very likely bugs.
+Current State: Lots of TODOs, missing important Lua features, a bit of spaghetti, and probably bugs.

+## Roadmap

+Most of these goals are very long-term, but they should serve as an idea of what I strive to achieve with daul:
+  - [ ] All Lua features
+  - [ ] Complete Lua 5.1 bytecode backend
+  - [ ] Complete LuaJIT bytecode backend
+  - [ ] Inline functions
+  - [ ] Self-hosting
+  - [ ] Well-documented codebase
+  - [ ] Type checking
+  - [ ] Custom operators
+  - [ ] Macros